Red-Rapious/Elements-LaTeX/README.md

 ## Developpement status
 Currently working on v0.0.2: early phase of developpement.

+## License
+This work is licensed under the [CC-BY-NC-SA 4.0](https://creativecommons.org/licenses/by-nc-sa/4.0/) license.

 ## Features
 | Feature | Status | Planned for |
 | ------- | ------ | ----------- |